ansys/grantami-bomanalytics/doc/source/contributing.rst

 Adding a New Example
 ~~~~~~~~~~~~~~~~~~~~

-[TECHDOCS] Examples are included to give more context around the core functionality
+Examples are included to give more context around the core functionality
 described in the API documentation.
 Additional examples are welcomed,
 especially if they cover a key use-case of the package which has not
 previously been covered.